Bathing Franky: Production

-Michael Winchester began writing the script over a ten-year period while working as a beef farmer in Australia.
+Michael Winchester began writing the script over a ten-year period while working as a cattle farmer.
 Diarmid Heidenreich was initially cast as Steve, but the role later went to Shaun Goss for unspecified reasons.
 Filming took place in 2009, over a four-week period in New South Wales’ Hunter Valley.

 Reception

 Reviewers for Urban Cinefile gave positive reviews for Bathing Franky, both praising Venuti's acting.